 - A website from South Africa can have better authority for South Africa despite 41 other language versions.

-- A website from South Africa can have better authority for the USA if it has more references from the USA located IP addresses.
+- A website from South Africa can have better authority over the USA if it has more references from the USA located IP addresses.

-- A website from South Africa can have better authority for the UK if the users use more navigational queries for the same source.
+- A website from South Africa can have better authority over the UK if the users use more navigational queries for the same source.

-- A website from South Africa can have better authority for France if the website’s canonical version’s IP is located in France.
+- A website from South Africa can have better authority over France if the website’s canonical version’s IP is located in France.